Personal Finance News

 SUMMARY

-SSY interest rate October-December 2025: The interest rates for Sukanya Samriddhi Yojana (SSY), along with other small saving schemes for the next quarter of FY 2025-26, are set to be announced today
+SSY interest rate October-December 2025 has been announced with no change.
+The interest rates for Sukanya Samriddhi Yojana (SSY), along with other small saving schemes for the next quarter of FY 2025-26, are reviewed every quarter.

 Picture for representational purpose only.
 The SSY interest rate has remained unchanged at 8.2% since April 1, 2024.
 Image: Shutterstock